the-mainspring-ai/infinitime-documentation/docs/output_md/InfiniTime/help_file/Overview/Configuration/Accrual_Configuration.md

 Accruals Table 4.
 When properly completed, Employee Accruals Table 4 has one row for each Accrual Calculation required for your organization.
-The procedure for configuring accrual types and accrual calculations is outlined below in the [Employee
+The procedure for configuring accrual types and accrual calculations is outlined below in the
-Accruals Configuration Process Flow Diagram](../../RESOURCES/Accruals_EmployeeAccrualsConfigProcessFlow.pdf).

 #### 7. Assign Employees to the Correct Accrual Type using Quick Assign

 ### Accessing the Accrual Types Table

-* Login to the Manager Module as an Administrator
+- Login to the Manager Module as an Administrator
-* Click on Lookups
+- Click on Lookups
-* Click on Calculations Setup
+- Click on Calculations Setup
-* Click on Accrual Types
+- Click on Accrual Types

 The Accrual Types Table will be displayed.
 The Accrual Types Table displays all accrual types in the InfiniTime